Special Effects Printing, Cutting Edge

 -

-Spot UV and Matte Lamination on Disc Packaging
+Spot UV Gloss Ink and Matte Lamination on Disc Packaging

-Spot UV combined with Matte Lamination is a great way to add contrasting finishes to your project.
+Spot Gloss combined with Matte Lamination is a great way to add contrasting finishes to your project.
 Spot UV is just like the high gloss lamination, only used for specific areas (or spots).
 The rest of the package is finished with the Matte Lamination.
-Spot UV is set up as a Spot Color in Illustrator or InDesign, and as a Channel in Photoshop.
+Spot gloss is set up as a Spot Color in Illustrator or InDesign, and as a Channel in Photoshop.

 Check out this Featured Title Subswara's Spot Gloss Effects